mprinc/webpack.js.org/src/content/guides/code-splitting.md

 T> This guide extends the examples provided in [Getting Started](/guides/getting-started) and [Output Management](/guides/output-management).
 Please make sure you are at least familiar with the examples provided in them.

-Code splitting is one of the most compelling features of webpack.
-This feature allows you to split your code into various bundles which can then be loaded on demand or in parallel.
+<span class='definition'>Code splitting</span> is one of the most compelling features of webpack.
+This feature allows you to <span class='important'>split your code into various bundles which can then be loaded on demand or in parallel</span>.
 It can be used to achieve smaller bundles and control resource load prioritization which, if used correctly, can have a major impact on load time.

 There are three general approaches to code splitting available: